 Core competence modules impart competence that is part of the degree's compulsory requirements.
 The scope of core competence modules is 30 credits.
-The modules contain the following types of studies: basic studies, professional studies, practical studies and a Bachelor's thesis.
+The modules contain the following types of studies: basic studies, professional studies, practical studies, and a Bachelor's thesis.

 Complementary competence studies support individual study paths and competence and make it possible to deepen or extend your knowledge.
-These studies can mainly be freely selected.
 You can include in your degree complementary competence studies that are compatible with your professional goals.

 Learning is made relevant to workplace development and your personal goals.
-Learning outcomes have been defined for the modules on the basis of workplace needs as well as the future needs emerging from studies and surveys.
+Learning outcomes have been defined for the modules based on workplace needs as well as the future needs emerging from studies and surveys.